zsotyooo/oryx/README.md

 ## Setup

-sable is a node module that should be installed locally.
-Open the terminal, and from your project root folder, type:
+Open the terminal, go to your project root folder and type:

 ```bash
 $ npm install sable --save-dev